 Last Updated onReading Time: 3 minutes

-Having effective, ecommerce-friendly product data is the single most important marketing investment you can make to increase product views and orders.
-Mediocre product data prevents the search engine from displaying your products when users are trying to find them…losing views and sales.
-Keep reading for the top tips on how to make your promotional product data work for you by being more robust and easier to find and buy online.
+As a promotional product supplier, having effective, ecommerce-friendly product data is the single most important marketing investment you can make.
+Mediocre and long-winded product data prevents the search engine from displaying your products…losing views and sales.
+So, make it easier for your customers to find and buy your products online.

 Don’t Use Your Catalog Data

 Your catalog is written with expectation that the product image is being seen first.
 The product names and descriptions support that image.
 However, a searchable database and websites is the opposite.
 Your product name and descriptions need to stand on their own.
 They need to effectively describe your product without your images’ help.

 Catalog marketing copy is often too flowery, lengthy, or incomplete.
 Use it as a start, but don’t rely solely on it.
 That’s like running a three-legged race when everyone else is running a marathon.